zachhuff386/hue-alert/README.md

 ## Test

-Running the command `hue-alert hue-color f00` should set the color of the selected lights to red.
+Running the command `hue-alert hue-test f00` should set the color of the selected lights to red.

 ## Start hue-alert